StillwatersTechnology/bank_statements_to_excel/README.md

 - We only have access to our own statements for testing so there could be format or transaction types that we have missed.
 Please let us know if you experience issues and we'll contact you and try to resolve the issue.
 - Only supports English-language statements by default.
 - If a bank makes fundamental changes to the format of their pdf statements then this will break...  but we will try to mend it!

+## Export Formats Warning

+As we are at a very early stage of development, it is likely that the format of the export files will change frequently.
+If you are consuming the exports within a database or Excel, you should bear this in mind.
+We will endeavbour to keep field names the same, but additional fields may be added to exports as required.
+If the version number is 0.1.* we may add additional fields within the existing fields, or re-order the fields.
+Once the version number reaches 0.2.* we will only tag new fields on to the end of existing fields and will not re-order.
+Once we reach version 1.0.0 the existing export formats and fields will remain fixed until the next major release.

 ## Contributing